Optimal Mechanisms for Demand Response: An Indifference Set Approach: A First-order Algorithm for Optimal Pricing

 Luckily, however, the proof of Theorem \ref{thm: zero-gap-basic} reveals that our setting affords us with natural estimates of the gradient of the objective in \eqref{eq:opt_price_empirical}.
 Since $\widehat{H}_n(\cdot)$ is a concave function, by an application of Alexandrov's theorem we know that for almost every $z\in \cP$ we have that $\widehat{H}_n(z)$ is differentiable at $z$.
 In addition, given the formulation \eqref{eq: smart-device}, it can be observed that $q_i(z)$ is a sub-gradient of $h(z; \, \bR_i)$ (see arguments before \eqref{eq: q_p_subgradient} for more details).
 Putting these two results together, we realize that for almost every $z \in \cP$, $\widehat{H}_n(.)$ is differentiable with derivative

 In other words, we can evaluate the gradient of our objective simply by observing the average consumption choice of each consumer at the current proposed prices.

 The upshot is that we can compute system-level welfare gradients from data collected in equilibrium and thus, as argued in \citet{wager2021experimenting}, can efficiently optimize the system using familiar 1st-order optimization methods (all while inheriting their fast convergence properties).
 Specifically, one can proceed via variants of the following simple meta-algorithm.
 Given a current candidate price schedule $z_k \in \RR^d$: \begin{itemize} \item Send a (potentially scaled)\footnote{Prices could be scaled, e.g., using \eqref{eq:price_scale}.
-Recall that, under our indifference-set model, consumer consumption is invariant to scaling prices by a constant positive factor.} price $p_k = \lambda \, z_k$ with $\lambda > 0$ to some set of HEMS $\mathcal{N}_k$. \item Observe the average consumption $\bar{q}_k = \frac{1}{|\mathcal{N}_k|}\sum\limits_{i \in \mathcal{N}_k} q_i(p_k)$. \item Form a gradient $g_k = \bar{q}_k - q_0$, and use it to update $z_k$. \end{itemize} There is a huge number of available 1-st order algorithms that could be used here.
-For example, one could use standard gradient descent algorithms that repeatedly query all consumers (i.e., set $\mathcal{N}_k = \cb{1, \, \ldots, \, n}$), or stochastic gradient descent algorithms that learn by sequentially going through the sample and only querying each customer once (i.e., with $\mathcal{N}_k = \cb{k}$).
+Recall that, under our indifference-set model, consumer consumption is invariant to scaling prices by a constant positive factor.} price $p_k = \lambda \, z_k$ with $\lambda > 0$ to some set of HEMS $\mathcal{N}_k$. \item Observe the average consumption $\bar{q}_k = \frac{1}{|\mathcal{N}_k|}\sum\limits_{i \in \mathcal{N}_k} q_i(p_k)$. \item Form a gradient $g_k = \bar{q}_k - q_0$, and use it to update $z_k$ and obtain a new $z_{k+1} \in \cP$. \end{itemize} There is an extensive literature on first-order algorithms that can be used to implement this strategy \citep{bertsekas1999,parikh2014proximal}.
+For example, one could use standard projected or constrained gradient descent algorithms that repeatedly query all consumers (i.e., set $\mathcal{N}_k = \cb{1, \, \ldots, \, n}$), or stochastic alternatives that learn by sequentially going through the sample and only querying each customer once (i.e., with $\mathcal{N}_k = \cb{k}$).